 items from your refrigerator.
 Many of the best cooks I know just use what they

 have, and rarely open a cookbook.

 When you open a can of fruit, save the

 juice.
 There are many things you can do with it.

-- You can freeze it and making popsicles, or you can add it to sauces or jello.
+Freeze juice for making popsicles, or you can add it to sauces or jello.

-- You can combine combine different flavors, or keep them separate.
+Combine different flavors, or keep them separate.
 There are

 Almost all baked goods and pastry can be

 frozen.
 Check your area to see if you have a bakery outlet.
 Their prices are